gabrieleteotino/llamacppdocker/README.md

 This project contains two main components

 - A Dockerized image with LlamaCppPython with CUDA support
-- A Dockerized image built on the previous one with a simple python application that uses **Mistral 7B** to extract information from a series of Job Ads.
+- A Dockerized image built on the previous one with a simple python application that uses **Dolphin Mistral 7B** to extract information from a series of Job Ads.
 (Yes I am #OpenToWork 😁)

 Please note that the Python code is very crude and should not be taken as an example on how to use LLM.
-The only ppurpose is to run a few iterations with different prompts to view the performace of the GPU inference.
+The only purpose is to run a few iterations with different prompts to view the performace of the GPU inference.

 ## Prerequisite